sentinel-official/docs/docs/getting-started/dao.md

 ## DAO Validator

 The DAO validator is currently active with a 100% commission.
 The rewards will either be redelegated or used for the initiatives mentioned above.
-Anyone interested in further supporting the DAO can do so through discussions or by using DVPN tokens.
+Anyone interested in further supporting the DAO can do so through discussions or by using DVPN coins.

 Sentinel Growth DAO Channel: [https://t.me/SentinelGrowthDAO](https://t.me/SentinelGrowthDAO)